-Shot in black-and-white, Woody Allen’s “Celebrity” is a pretentiously shallow and amorphous serio-comedy about the nature of fame.
+Shot in black-and-white, Woody Allen’s “Celebrity” is a pretentiously shallow and amorphous serio-comedy about the nature of fame 9or stardom) and authorship.

 This time around, Allen cast as his alter ego British actor (and director) Kenneth Branagh (essaying American accent) as an aggressive, womanizing journalist named Lee Simon.